 However, recycling paper does have its limits.
 Each time paper is recycled, the fibers present in the resulting recycled material get weaker and shorter.
-This means you can only recycle paper at least six times before they become too weak to be used.
+This means you can only recycle paper at least six times before the resulting recycled paper bags or other products become too weak to be used.

 Is it paper or plastic?
 For many grocery shoppers and even among environmentalists, this has become a common debate around the world.